+Recipe video above.
 I’m a firm believer that shortbread cookies should be sinfully buttery and delectably tender.
-So my recipe uses less flour and more butter than many.
-There are various ways to make them so please refer to the notes for options.
-These are, as great shortbread cookies should be, not that sweet, quite delicate and when you bite into them, they crumble softly, as demonstrated in the VIDEO below.
-Use recipe scaler to reduce recipe if you wish (hover cursor over Servings and slide scaler).
+And these are, as great shortbread cookies should be, not that sweet, quite delicate and when you bite into them, they crumble softly, as demonstrated in the VIDEO!
+TRICK for clean cuts, no crumbles, is to slice halfway through baking.

 Add half the flour and beat until mostly combined – it will resemble wet sand.
 Then beat in the remainder.
 Use your hands to bring it together into a smooth ball of dough – knead lightly if required.